jamesdonoh/mobile-applications/report.md

 #### FR05: Provide map-based view of all offers in the surrounding area

 Instead of viewing a list of offers based on proximity, users may prefer to see a graphical map showing their position in relation to the offers around them.
-This is because some users express a preference for (ref?) graphical visualisations over textual list-type views.
+This is because some users express a preference for graphical visualisations over textual list-type views.
 Providing a map-based interface also adheres to the Android Design Principle _real objects are more fun than buttons and menus_. [@androiddesign].
 However, care must be taken not to 'overload' view with an excessive number of markers which may obscure map details and prevent users from orienting themselves in the surrounding area.

 #### FR06: Allow user to see their location in the map view